 - a.
-Identify problems and implement solutions for achieving organizational excellence; - b.
-Identify and use appropriate tools and techniques leading to organizational excellence; - c.
-Develop a framework, strategies, and action plans for achieving excellence and competitiveness at the organizational level; and - d.
+Identify problems, utilize appropriate tools and techniques, and implement solutions to achieve organizational excellence; - b.
+Develop a framework, strategies, and action plans to enhance organizational competitiveness; and - c.
 Provide advice and deliver promotional, training, and consulting services on advanced productivity techniques to organizations.